michaelfester/docs/docs/guides/tips/arrayformula.md

 You can also use the ARRAYFORMULA to concatenate (join) text into greater structures.

-For example, here is a sheet with friends’ birthdays.
+For example, here is a sheet with friends' birthdays.
 We want to create a `Message` column that uses the `Next Age` and `Days Away` columns to compose a message about their upcoming birthday.
 We're using the formula `="Turns " & D2 & " in " & E2 & " days”` to calculate the message to display in cell `F2`

 ![](</docs/guides/tips/arrayformula/image%20(1).png>)